Fast reconstruction of degenerate populations of conductance-based neuron models from spike times: Materials and methods

-Importantly, this mapping is not injective: many distinct sets of maximal conductances can yield the same DIC vector and therefore similar activity.
-This property enables controlled exploration of degeneracy in CBM populations.
+transforming the high-dimensional parameter space $\bar{g} \in \mathcal{G}$ into a low-dimensional space.
+Importantly, this mapping is not injective: many distinct conductance sets can yield the same DIC vector and therefore similar activity, enabling controlled exploration of degeneracy.